 “So, you’ll help me charm the landlord?” she asked.
 In Molly’s mind, all hearts were generous and forgiving, all conflicts washed away by her sunny smile.

 “I can try to buy you some time,” I said, “but that only has value if you use it to solve your underlying problems.
 You have to cut costs.”

 Molly couldn’t resist a party.
 Upstairs, the scent of shallots and saffron wafted in the air while colors of the spectrum lit up the walls: magenta, aqua, and hues without names.
-This was where she shined—where she led and I followed.
-The Bomb was in a converted bank from the turn of the century, so the ceilings were high, and the acoustics were terrible.
+The most interesting characters of Boston were strewn on white leather couches, sipping curated cocktails and nibbling on lobster bites while debating politics or discussing their latest venture.
+This was where Molly shined—where she led, and I followed.
+The Bomb was in a converted bank from the turn of the century, so the ceilings were high, and the acoustics were noisy.

 “What’s up with that bass?
 It’s overshadowing her voice,” I muttered.

 “You can take off your glasses.
 You don’t want people thinking you’re a librarian,” she said with a kind smile.

 Molly waved to a mob of men—the Celtics—as we passed a group of socialites in long, styled curls who were constricting the path for servers carrying sushi and sake.
 The guests were of that optimum age: old enough to afford life’s indulgences, but still young enough to enjoy them.

 The noise level swelled as Molly greeted her jeweled guests and introduced me to people I’d never remember.
 The vibe was not quite raucous, but definitely well into the cranking-up process.